amp343/api-metal/readme.md

 ## Overview

-- Based on our existing group of API concerns, with crappy things removed, and helpful new things added.
+- Based on simple API concerns, with helpful things added.
 - Updated to leverage PHP7 goodness.

 #### What is metal?